1.0 Introduction

 The chart displays the following hierarchical structure and interactive features:

-The centre of the chart represents the root level (for example, All Connections).
+The center of the chart represents the root level (for example, All Connections).

 Each concentric ring moves outward to represent increasing levels of granularity, displaying the following hierarchy: